sshearer101/GradeFruit-Backend/README.md

 - As a teacher, I want to be able to see my students and their grades
 - As a teacher, I want to be able to create assignments for my students
 - As a teacher, I want to be able to link assignments to GitHub or google docs
-- As a teacher, I want to be able to organize a gradebook based on weighted categories
-- As a teacher, I want to be able to message my class or my students individually
 - As a teacher, I want to be able to search for students by name
-- As a teacher, I want to be able to create discussion posts

 - As a student, I want to be able to create an account so I can log in and use the app.
 - As a student, I want to be able to submit assignments

+## Strech goals

+- As a teacher, I want to be able to create discussion posts
+- As a teacher, I want to be able to organize a gradebook based on weighted categories
+- As a teacher, I want to be able to message my class or my students individually

+- As a student I want to be able to contribute to discussion posts
 - As a student I want to be able to message the teacher
-- As a student I want to be able to contribute to discussion posts

 ## Models and Relationships